infinum/accessibility-mobile-standards/Docs/Accessibility guidelines/Understandable principle for Android.md

 ### Error identification

+If an error occurs on the item that the user is interacting with, the one should be clearly defined and described to the user.

 ### Labels or instruction

 When the accessibility services user focuses some sort of input view (for example in the form or login screen or something else) it is important to give him enough information about the type of input that is expected from him to provide.